TULiberalArts/Global-Studies/pages/research.md

 All applications are due by March 15th for the following academic year, and award announcements will be made by April 15th.
 All funds must be spent in their entirety during the period of July 1st through June 30th.

-Applications may be sent to [globalstudies@temple.edu]:mailto:globalstudies@temple.edu.
-Any questions can be directed to Mark Pollack, the Director of the Global Studies Program, at [mark.pollack@temple.edu]:mailto:markpollack@temple.edu.
+Applications may be sent to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).
+Any questions can be directed to Mark Pollack, the Director of the Global Studies Program, at [mark.pollack@temple.edu](mailto:markpollack@temple.edu).

 The Global Studies Graduate Student Research Grant is available to graduate students in the College of Liberal Arts who are undertaking research that is international, transnational, or global in nature.
 These grants are intended to support graduate students in conducting original research that will be part of their dissertation or a project intended for publication.
 Find out more information about applying for this grant and upcoming deadlines.
 - The Global Studies Program in the College of Liberal Arts at Temple announces the call for applications for Research Grants for CLA graduate students undertaking research that is international, transnational, or global in nature during the upcoming academic year.
 These grants are intended to support students conducting original research that will be part of their dissertation and/or a paper intended for publication.